TThe struggle of friendship vs relationship

 Society, society..

-Society deems a lot of fallacies as truths.
+Society accepts many fallacies as truths.
 One of those fallacies is that there must be something wrong with you if you are alone or prefer to be alone.
 People are born different.
-Not all of us like to hang around others for a long time, which comes naturally to introverts.
+Not all of us like to hang out with others for long, which comes naturally to introverts.
 How can you love yourself when you are constantly busy trying to win the love and approval of people you barely know?

 Love yourself first and foremost.
 Only then will you be able to offer real love for your friend or partner.
 How can you love yourself?
 Believe in yourself and your morals.
-Do not pretend you like to hang around people you barely appreciate just to appear social.
+Do not pretend you like hanging out with people you barely appreciate just to appear social.
 It will eat you up from the inside and amplify the feelings of solitude.
-You do not have to be social to be ”good”.
-You were born with inherent worth and we were all born in the same way.
+You do not have to be social to be ”good.
+You were born with inherent worth, and we were all born in the same way.
 I have never seen anyone coming out of his or her mother’s womb doing a somersault, have you?

 Please share what you think in the comments below!
 Thanks for reading!